Opentrons/opentrons/api/docs/v2/pipettes/configuring.rst

 .. tip::

     When using column 12 for partial tip pickup and pipetting, generally organize your deck with the shortest labware on the left side of the deck, and the tallest labware on the right side.

+One limitation of the column 12 nozzle layout is that it can't access column 1 wells of labware loaded onto the Thermocycler Module.
+If you need to use all 96 wells on the Thermocycler, you can temporarily switch to the column 1 nozzle layout.

 Using Column 1
 ^^^^^^^^^^^^^^